AnirudhIV/GEO_auditor/README.md

 real HTML, real JSON-LD, parsed with BeautifulSoup/lxml and Python's own robots-parser.
-The `CheckResult.mocked` field and the score-exclusion logic in `audit.py` exist in the data model specifically so that *if* a future check needs a stubbed/mocked data source (e.g. a paid API we don't have credentials for), it's structurally impossible for it to silently blend fake data into a real score — it'd show up labeled "(mocked)" in the report and be excluded from the average.
+The `CheckResult.mocked` field and the score-exclusion logic in `audit.py` exist in the data model specifically so that *if* a future check needs a stubbed/mocked data source (e.g. a paid API I don't have credentials for), it's structurally impossible for it to silently blend fake data into a real score — it'd show up labeled "(mocked)" in the report and be excluded from the average.
 No check currently uses that path.